PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 To map you can use the `MapConfig` feature, which allows you to configure how and what properties will be mapped.
 This is composed of

-- ElementsToInclude, the properties that you want to include in the output;
+- `ElementsToInclude`, the properties that you want to include in the output;
-- ElemenstsToInclude, the properties that you want to exclude from the output;
+- `ElemenstsToInclude`, the properties that you want to exclude from the output;
-- ElementsToMerge, the properties that you want to merge from other input;
+- `ElementsToMerge`, the properties that you want to merge from other input;
-- Items, the properties where you want to change its destiny name;
+- `Items`, the properties where you want to change its destiny name;
-- NewItems, the new properties that you want to add.
+- `NewItems`, the new properties that you want to add.

 Consider following examples.